Photo: Suech and Beck

 Big-batch basics like these beans front-load the weeknight dinner prep work, leaving you with the beginnings of not just one but three quick and delicious meals—and they’re all different, so your family will never get bored.

 750 g dried beans, such as Great Northern or romano (about 4 cups)

-2 1/2 tsp
+2 1/2 tsp salt, divided

 3 stalks celery, coarsely chopped

-, or thyme (or 1/2 tsp dried thyme)
+2 sprigs fresh rosemary, or thyme (or 1/2 tsp dried thyme)